-In centuries past, many believed that living things could arise spontaneously from decaying vegetation, rotting meat and the like.
-As experimental techniques improved, scientists learned that organisms such as flies made their way into an environment through contamination and lack of sanitation.
-For instance, Pasteur did experiments in which he used a nutrient broth that would normally have rotted.
-He cut it off from contact with the air and found that no microorganisms or parasites grew in it.
-Others repeated his experiments, conclusively disproving the spontaneous generation of life (abiogenesis).
-Without contamination, no microorganisms appeared.
+In centuries past many believed that living things could arise spontaneously from decaying vegetation, rotting meat and the like.
+However, as experimental techniques improved, scientists learned that organisms such as flies made their way into an environment through contamination and lack of sanitation.
+Pasteur's and similar experiments disproved the spontaneous generation of life (abiogenesis) by showing that without contamination, no such organisms appeared.
 Thus, the discussion about how life originated has shifted from decaying material to lifeless chemicals on the early earth.